Sentinel 315W Mantel Radio

 The AM aerial coil primary is not very well isolated either, with less than a millimetre between it and the rest of the winding.
 Or what if something metallic should bridge across the windings?

 The fact the knobs can be easily pulled off is another issue.
-The correct way to operate these sets off 220-250V mains is to use an isolated step down transformer.
+The best way to operate these sets off 220-250V mains is to use an isolated step down transformer.

 The correct way to operate U.S equipment off Australian 240V mains.
 This transformer is double wound and can provide 100W.